Heritage Crafts

 Issues affecting the viability

-• Ageing craftspeople: Many practitioners are elderly and many who once taught no longer do so.
+• Ageing workforce – Many practitioners are elderly and many who once taught no longer do so.
 There are only a few very keen youngsters.

-• Lack of awareness: Lacemakers also struggle with a variety of outdated myths – that lace is difficult, takes a lot of patience, is only good for doilies….. none of these are true!
+• Lack of awareness – Lacemakers also struggle with a variety of outdated myths – that lace is difficult, takes a lot of patience, is only good for doilies… none of which are true.

 Support organisations